HMAS Australia (1911): Post-war

 In May 1920, Australia participated in celebrations and naval activities associated with the visit of the Prince of Wales.
 From July to November 1920, an Avro 504 floatplane of the Australian Air Corps was embarked aboard Australia as part of a series of trials intended to cumulate in the creation of a naval aviation branch.
 The aircraft was stored on the quarterdeck next to 'Q' turret, and was deployed and recovered by derrick.
 Inter-service rivalry and the ship's reduction to non-seagoing status in September prevented further operations.

 Following the demise of German naval power in the Pacific the fleet unit concept was no longer seen as being relevant, and Australia did not have a clear role.
 As a result, post-war budget cuts prompted the RAN to take the battlecruiser out of active service, as the large share of resources and manpower consumed by Australia could be better used elsewhere in the RAN.
 In August 1920 the battlecruiser was rated by the Naval Board as 11th out of the RAN's 12 priorities.
-Accordingly, the ship's company was reduced later that year and she was assigned to Flinders Naval Depot as a gunnery and torpedo training ship.
+The ship's company was reduced later that year and she was assigned to Flinders Naval Depot as a gunnery and torpedo training ship.
 In the event of a major conflict, Australia was to serve in a role akin to coastal artillery.
-She was not considered to have been placed in reserve at this time, however, as it was not possible for the RAN to provide a trained complement at short notice.
+She was not considered to have been placed in reserve at this time, as it was not possible for the RAN to provide a trained complement at short notice.